Russia's Megafon signs new iPhone deal with Apple

-MOSCOW Russia's second-biggest mobile phone operator, Megafon (MFON.MM), said on Monday it had signed a direct contract with Apple Inc (AAPL.O) and resumed selling iPhones after a four-year break.
+MOSCOW Russia's second-biggest mobile phone operator, Megafon, said on Monday it had signed a direct contract with Apple Inc and resumed selling iPhones after a four-year break.

 Megafon has not been able to sell iPhones since 2009 as the company and its rivals could not guarantee the sales volumes demanded by Apple, industry sources had said.